Why do we need a Compressed Air System?

 - Temperature indicator/alarm at inlet, inter-stage, and outlet

-- The temperature gauge on bearings
+- The temperature gauge on the bearings

 - Vibration switches